 After a time, I went to teach in the Shawnee School that had been in operation for many years as a government boarding school.
 There was one building, the school room, dining room, kitchen, living room and guest bedroom downstairs.
 There was a sewing room and bedrooms on the second floor.
 Books were furnished by the Government.
 Some of the pupils were anxious to learn, others were very indifferent.

 My stay at the Shawnee School was made horrible by my constant fight with bedbugs.
 They had really taken over!
 They were in curtains, door facings, everywhere.
 Every morning I got up and threw my mattress out of the window onto the roof.
 The matron was quite indifferent about the pests, and said that nothing could be done about them.
 I finally got rid of them in my room by papering the walls and painting the wood work.
 But it was all at the price of constant vigilance.
 Another trouble was the drinking water.
 I had always drunk a lot of water but here the water was hauled in barrels, and the very sight of it sickened me.
-I was the only teacher for all the grades, with a salary of $50.00 a month, paid quarterly, a very good salary in those days.
+I was the only teacher for all the grades, and I had teacher diaries for each of them, with a salary of $50.00 a month, paid quarterly, a very good salary in those days.
 I taught at the Shawnee School in 1890, and 1891, returning to the Agency a wiser young woman—much wiser.

 Father erected new buildings at the Agency, including a girls’ dormitory and a laundry for the Sac and Fox Boarding School.
 The original building was of brick and housed both boys and girls.
 A builder employed in the States came and erected the new building with three school rooms on the first floor and a large recreation room on the second floor where we had our entertainments.
 Young people would come down from Chandler, and then after a big dinner at the Agency would dance in the recreation room.